Anglican religious order: Carmelite orders

 The Carmelite Rule has found more limited use in the Anglican Communion than some others.
 The Community of the Sisters of the Love of God in Oxford, England, are heavily influenced by Carmelite spirituality and follow elements of the Carmelite Rule, but their rule also has many other influences.
 The Episcopal Carmel of Saint Teresa in Maryland is a full expression of the Carmelite order and rule within Anglicanism, founded for that purpose with the support of the American House of Bishops.
 The sisters follow the Discalced Carmelite rule and therefore use the post-nominal initials OCD.

 Cistercian orders

 Although a number of cloistered Cistercian orders have been founded within Anglicanism, none has proved enduring.
 The longest Cistercian experiment was the community of Ewell Monastery (1966 to 2004).
-Some Anglican communities follow an adapted form of the Cistercian Rule and a single member of the former Ewell Monastery lives as a Cistercian solitary.
+Some Anglican communities follow an adapted form of the Cistercian Rule and a single member of the former Ewell Monastery lived as a Cistercian solitary until 2022.
 Since 2010 there exists the Order of Anglican Cistercians who enjoy an ecumenical link with the Roman Catholic Cistercians.

 Dominican orders

 The Anglican Order of Preachers is a recognized "Christian Community" of the Episcopal Church in the United States and has spread to Canada, the United Kingdom and Europe, the Philippines, Australia and India.
 The friars and sisters live under a common rule of life and vows of simplicity, purity, and obedience.
 There are also Anglicans who are members of ecumenical and Old Catholic Dominican religious orders and priories.

+The Order of Christ the Saviour is a dispersed Dominican Order within the Episcopal Church, and an "Associate Community" of the National Association of Episcopal Christian Communities.
+The Order is characterized by its unique blend of Thomistic scholarship and a dedicated focus on deliverance ministry in the Anglican tradition.
+The Order embraces the Rule of St. Augustine, guiding its members towards a life of prayer, community service, and frequent engagement with the sacraments.
+Membership in the Order is open to confirmed Anglican communicants in good standing and in communion with the See of Canterbury.